DaetwylerStephan/multi-scale-image-analysis/docs/Installation.rst

 Requirements
 ============

-The analysis code relies on GPU analysis.
+The analysis code relies on processing on a GPU.
 Therefore, a graphics card with Nvidia drivers is required for running the code.
 We tested the code on Linux and Windows.

 Get ready